`The peculiar risk lay in the possibility of

 where I could sleep.

 `I looked for the building I knew.
-Then my eye travelled
+Then my eye

 along to the figure of the White Sphinx upon the pedestal of